AnaniyaLegesse/guzo-travel-app/README.md

 Please ensure that your contributions align with the project's coding standards and guidelines.

-## Related Projects

-Here are some related projects that you may find interesting:

-- [Guzo Travel App Backend](https://github.com/your-username/travel-app-backend): The backend server for Guzo Travel App.

 ## Licensing

-Guzo Travel App is released under Ananiya & Leul.
+Guzo Travel App is released under Ananiya & Liul.

 ## Authors